stefanwatermann/XPack/README.md

 # XojoPack

-A package manager software for XOJO code.
+A package manager software for XOJO components.

 <hr/>